sagemathinc/cocalc-doc/source/howto/install-python-lib.rst

 Install Python Packages
 ============================

-This page decribes how to install a Python package in a CoCalc project.
+This page describes how to install a Python package in a CoCalc project.

 CoCalc already includes `hundreds of packages for several Python development environments <https://cocalc.com/doc/software-python.html>`_.